 There are certain devices you should never use inside, including grills, barbeques and generators.
 You should only use generators in a well-ventilated location, outdoors away from windows, doors and vent openings.
 You should also never leave a car running in a closed garage.

-It is important to always be mindful of possible sources of CO leaks.
-These are all vital ways to help reduce the risk of a carbon monoxide leak.
-However, it is not possible to completely prevent all CO leaks.
+It is important to always be mindful of possible sources of carbon monoxide leaks.
+These are all vital ways to help reduce the risk of carbon monoxide poisoning from a leak.
+However, it is not possible to completely prevent leaks from all sources of CO.
 There can be malfunctions and events out of your control that can lead to a carbon monoxide leak.
 In these situations, this is where your CO alarms come in handy.
 Your CO alarms are there to provide an early alert and help protect what matters most.
 Always remember to regularly test and replace your CO detectors every 5 to 7 years.

 Source: National Fire Protection Association